Also known as:

 Threat Summary:

-Affected by loss of habitat through urban development or agricultural development, therefore range is fragmented.
+Affected by loss of habitat through urban or agricultural development and fire, therefore their range is fragmented.
+Fires in 2019–2020 wiped out an estimated 18% of the population.

 Range: